RESEARCH STARTER

 People

-The population in Sana'a was estimated to be about 3.29 million in 2023 by the World Population Review, with a small percentage living within the ancient walled section of the Old City.
+According to the World Factbook, Sana'a had an estimated population of approximately 3.292 million in 2023, with only a small portion residing within the historic walled area of the Old City.
 The official language is Arabic, though English, Indian, and some African languages are spoken to a much lesser extent.
 The currency of Sana'a is the Yemeni rial.

 In 628 CE, after being subject to Christianity under Persian rule during the sixth century, all of Yemen converted to Islam.
 The national religion is still Islam, and the importance of worship is evidenced by the numerous ornately decorated mosques throughout the city, more than a hundred of which are located in the Old City.